CtrlK

 Completeness

-The 'what' is thoroughly covered with three specific migration scenarios and detailed techniques.
-However, there is no explicit 'Use when...' clause or equivalent trigger guidance telling Claude when to select this skill, which caps this dimension at 2 per the rubric guidelines.
+The 'what' is clear and detailed across three scenarios, but there is no 'Use when...' clause or equivalent explicit trigger guidance, which caps completeness at 3 per the rubric guideline.

 Trigger Term Quality